View Public Posts

 - Identifying and understanding the limits and failures of policy expertise, as well as the role and nature of policy ignorance when engaging with policymakers, while acknowledging that policymakers who work in the field of economics are often under a great deal of pressure to get things right

-- Approaching issues as a political economist and a social
+- Approaching issues as a political economist and a

 Issue Areas: Economic Issues, Larger Systems: Economy, Environment, TechnologyType of Engagement: Arms length writing for policy audiences